 - a.
 Tier A: Employees hired prior to January 1, 2007, will be placed in Tier A. Effective January 1, 2007, employees in Tier A will receive a maximum County contribution of 80% of the Kaiser family rate for 2007.
 Effective January 1, 2008, the County insurance contribution shall be frozen at the level in effect on December 31, 2007 (\$826.90), as well as entitlement to cash back, cash back maximums, plan selection incentive and FICA reductions, if applicable.
-This County contribution arrangement shall be henceforth referred to as Tier A. Employees in Tier A shall remain in this tier unless they voluntarily elect to move to Tier B. Such election by an employee to move to Tier B shall be irrevocable once made. - Tier B: The County shall provide an insurance contribution, henceforth b. known as Tier B, for employees starting employment with the County on or after January 1, 2007, and employees who were in Tier A and have voluntarily elected to participate in Tier B. The County contribution shall be reset annually on January 1 of each year.
+This County contribution arrangement shall be henceforth referred to as Tier A. Employees in Tier A shall remain in this tier unless they voluntarily elect to move to Tier B. Such election by an employee to move to Tier B shall be irrevocable once made. - b.
+Tier B: The County shall provide an insurance contribution, henceforth known as Tier B, for employees starting employment with the County on or after January 1, 2007, and employees who were in Tier A and have voluntarily elected to participate in Tier B. The County contribution shall be reset annually on January 1 of each year.
 The County contribution amount shall be 80% of the premium amount for the health plan and level of coverage selected provided, however, that the maximum amount of the contribution shall be 80% of the premium amount for the least expensive, full coverage HMO health plan option offered by the County, for the level of coverage selected by the employee.
-The employee shall pay through payroll deduction any additional premium not paid by the County contribution that is required for the plan option and level of coverage selected by the employee, or the default coverage if the employee did not select another plan or waive coverage as specified under the provisions of this Agreement. - c.
-Effective January 1, 2008, or later, as determined by the County, employees shall be provided with at least the following: - (1) Medical Plan Options: - (a) A traditional Kaiser Foundation health maintenance organization plan - (b) A traditional non-Kaiser Foundation health maintenance organization plan - (c) Up to two (2) high-deductible health plan options, with a voluntary health savings account. - (2) Elimination of the Catastrophic health plan.
+The employee shall pay through payroll deduction any additional premium not paid by the County contribution that is required for the plan option and level of coverage selected by the employee, or the default coverage if the employee did not select another plan or waive coverage as specified under the provisions of this Agreement.

-- (3) Coverage Levels: Status quo shall continue for employees desiring coverage under the County medical insurance plans.
-Employees may elect coverage under one (1) of the following levels:
+c.
+Employees shall be provided with at least the following:

-- (a) Employee only
+1. Medical Plan Options:

-- (b) Family
+- a.
+A traditional Kaiser Foundation health maintenance organization plan - b.
+A traditional non-Kaiser Foundation health maintenance organization plan - c.
+Up to two (2) high-deductible health plan options, with a voluntary health savings account. - 2.
+Elimination of the Catastrophic health plan. - 3.
+Coverage Levels: Status quo shall continue for employees desiring coverage under the County medical insurance plans.
+Employees may elect coverage under one (1) of the following levels: - a.
+Employee only - b.
+Family